susanwxia/Matplotlib-challenge/README.md

 # Matplotlib-challenge
-Applying Pandas and Matplotlib to generate tables and figures needed for the technical report of a study, and providing a summary of the study results.
+Applying Pandas and Matplotlib to generate tables and figures for the technical report of a study, and providing a summary of the study results.